 - Works cross-platform with a Mac and Windows desktop app, and mobile app for iOS and Android

-- Can require time and effort to set up your custom workspace, especially for team collaboration
+- It can require time and effort to set up your custom workspace, especially for team collaboration

-- The navigation options needs improvement, since it’s difficult to find an exact page or file
+- The navigation options need improvement since it’s challenging to find an exact page or file

 Bottom line: If you’re working with a team, Notion can be the best productivity app since you don’t have to leave the platform to collaborate with your team.

-Similar to Notion, Trello is a project management tool best at task management.
-It lets you organize all your projects into cards (also known as Kanban boards) so in just a quick glance, you can see what’s being worked on, who’s working on which tasks, and what due dates are coming up soon.
+Like Notion, Trello is a project management tool best at task management.
+It lets you organize all your projects into cards (also known as Kanban boards), so with just a quick glance, you can see what’s being worked on, who’s working on which tasks, and what due dates are coming up soon.
 They’re almost like digital sticky notes, where all your team members (or just one) can collaborate on projects.
-You can also integrate hundreds of other web apps such as Zapier and Salesforce.
+You can also integrate hundreds of other web apps, such as Zapier and Salesforce.

 Where Notion and Trello differ is the scope of functionality.
-Trello is best for small teams that don’t need comprehensive team reporting features, extensive customer support on the weekends, or wikis (web pages) for the entire company.
+Trello is best for small teams that don’t need comprehensive team reporting features, extensive weekend customer support, or wikis (web pages) for the entire company.
 Notion is more dynamic since it focuses on being a whole-company platform.

 Summary of Trello’s key features:

 - Simple and flexible interface - you can drag and drop your cards and easily see who’s doing what.

 - Task management - in one card, you can add tons of details such as comments, priorities, completion statuses, comments, attachments, and more.